robert17/iotf-rtd/docs/devices/libraries/java.rst

 * auth-method - Method of authentication (This is an optional field, needed only for registered flow and the only value currently supported is "token").
 * auth-token - API key token (This is an optional field, needed only for registered flow).

-The Properties object creates definitions which are used to interact with the Internet of Things Foundation module.
+The Properties object creates definitions which are used to interact with the IoT Platform module.

 The following code shows a device publishing events in a Quickstart mode.